xabbu42/Master/arbeit.md

 \End{lemma}

 \Begin{proof}
-By a simultanous structural induction over the proof trees $𝒯_L$ for
+By a simultanous induction over the proof trees $𝒯_L$ for
 $A, Γ ⊃ Δ$, $𝒯_R$ for $Γ' ⊃ Δ', A$ and the build up of $A$ (i.e we will use the induction hypothesis to cut with the same formulas but shorter subtrees of the given proof trees as well as to cut different